-Our observational analysis covers the period 1982-2012, for which both in situ and satellite observations of SSTs22 and sea-surface heat fluxes23 (SHFs) are available, and ocean temperature measurements^{24,25} have reasonable coverage within the SO (Methods).
+(Methods).
 Rapid surface warming occurs in zonal bands along the ACC's northern flank, with slower warming and cooling to the south (Fig. 1a).
-These SST patterns are mirrored by trends in zonal-mean ocean temperature and depth-integrated heat content (Figs. 1c,d); the greatest warming occurs in the vicinity of the ACC (40-50°S) - consistent with observed trends since the 1950s^{26,27}.
-This structure of ocean warming is robust across subsurface temperature datasets and ocean reanalyses, and is consistent with satellite altimetry measurements that show rapid sea-level rise in the vicinity of the ACC and little sea-level rise to the south^{28,29} (Figs. 1c and Supplementary Figs. S2-4).
+These SST patterns are mirrored by trends in zonal-mean ocean temperature and depth-integrated heat content (Fig. 1c,d); the greatest warming occurs in the vicinity of the ACC ( $40^{\circ}-50^{\circ}$ S)-consistent with observed trends since the 1950s.
+This structure of ocean warming is robust across subsurface temperature data sets and ocean reanalyses, and is consistent with satellite altimetry measurements that show rapid sea-level rise in the vicinity of the ACC and little sea-level rise to the south (Fig. 1c and Supplementary Figs 2-4).

-The SHF observations are comprised of turbulent fluxes of sensible and latent heat estimated from bulk formulae, as well as surface radiation derived from satellite observations23.
-Although these SHFs are limited in accuracy^{23,27} and spatial coverage (with no observations available under sea ice), they provide valuable insight into the causes of the observed changes.
-We see that regions that have warmed strongly have increasingly lost heat to the atmosphere, while regions that have warmed less (or cooled) have increasingly taken up heat (Figs. 1a,b).
-These SHF patterns primarily reflect trends in sensible and latent heat fluxes (Supplementary Fig. S5) which, in turn, have been driven by changing air-sea temperature gradients: anomalous surface heat uptake has mainly occurred south of the ACC, where the atmosphere has warmed more rapidly than the ocean surface; anomalous surface heat loss has occurred in the vicinity of the ACC and to the north, where the ocean surface has warmed more rapidly than the atmosphere (Supplementary Fig. S6).
-That is, SHFs appear to have damped - not driven - the spatial pattern of SST trends.
+The SHF observations are comprised of turbulent fluxes of sensible and latent heat estimated from bulk formulae, as well as surface radiation derived from satellite observations.
+Although these SHFs are limited in accuracy and spatial coverage (with no observations available under sea ice), they provide valuable insight into the causes of the observed changes.
+We see that regions that have warmed strongly have increasingly lost heat to the atmosphere, whereas regions that have warmed less (or cooled) have increasingly taken up heat (Fig. 1a,b).
+These SHF patterns primarily reflect trends in sensible and latent heat fluxes (Supplementary Fig. 5) which, in turn, have been driven by changing air-sea temperature gradients: anomalous surface heat uptake has mainly occurred south of the ACC, where the atmosphere has warmed more rapidly than the ocean surface; anomalous surface heat loss has occurred in the vicinity of the ACC and to the north, where the ocean surface has warmed more rapidly than the atmosphere (Supplementary Fig. 6).
+That is, SHFs seem to have damped-not driven-the spatial pattern of SST trends.